hexian000/neosocksd/README.md

 Depending on how complex your customizations are, check out:

-- Level 1: Rule set configuration example at [ruleset.lua](ruleset.lua)
+- Level 1: Rule set scripting example at [ruleset.lua](ruleset.lua)
 - Level 2: Rule set library code in [libruleset.lua](libruleset.lua)
 - Level 3: Reference manual for enthusiasts and professionals: [neosocksd API Reference](https://github.com/hexian000/neosocksd/wiki/API-Reference), [Lua 5.4 Reference Manual (external)](https://www.lua.org/manual/5.4/manual.html)
 - Level 4: If you want to operate a larger system, the idea in [stub.lua](stub.lua) may be helpful.